cmh-ds4a/ml_zoomcamp/project/README.md

 ## Dataset

-The dataset is data from the local multiple listing service for homes sold in Durham, NC from January 1, 2021 thru October 31, 2021.
+The dataset is from the local multiple listing service for homes sold in Durham, NC from January 1, 2021 thru October 31, 2021.

 ## How to Run Application